artur-ciocanu/launch.en/help/faq.md

 - [!DNL Firefox] (latest)
 - [!DNL Microsoft Edge] (latest)

-Legacy [!DNL DTM] supported older versions of [!DNL Internet Explorer], but over the last few years, the percentage of overall web users with older, outdated browsers has dropped to a small segment for our clients.
-Most [!DNL Adobe] clients now leverage more modern web platform features in current browsers and create better user experiences, including single-page applications and interactive Ajax-heavy websites and pages.
+Most [!DNL Adobe] clients leverage more modern web platform features in current browsers to create better user experiences, including single-page applications and interactive Ajax-heavy websites and pages.
 As most clients move to more modern approaches with their sites, they demand a solution like tags that enables those approaches.

-## Do Data Collection tags work on native mobile apps?
+## Do tags work on native mobile apps?

 Yes!
 Tags now support mobile properties and configuration for the new [!DNL Adobe Experience Platform] [Mobile SDKs](https://sdkdocs.com) to implement data collection and delivery in a native mobile app environment.
 Please visit [documentation](https://sdkdocs.com) to learn more.